 - critical process parameters established, defined and periodically reevaluated.

 - sterilisation record

 - once approved, parametric release should be used for batch release (finished product testing cannot be used to overrule non-compliant results from parametric release).

-If you are interested in reading more about PIC/S related news and updates, you might be interested in the following blogs:
+If you are interested in reading more, you may also be interested in the following blogs: